Alumni Career Conversations

 The alumni career conversations are not intended to be an employer information session where you market and brand your organization.
 You can certainly talk about your current organization and the role you perform there, but these sessions are meant to be educational for the students.
 If you would also like to schedule an Employer Information Session while you are on-campus, please visit our Industry Partners page.

 Participating in a Career Conversation

-If you are interested in hosting a career conversation, please complete this brief Qualtrics survey, and Helen Chandler, Assistant Director, will follow-up with you.
+If you are interested in speaking with students through a career conversation, please complete this brief Qualtrics survey, and Helen Chandler, Assistant Director, will follow-up with you.